asifvora/aws-solutions-architect-associate-notes/README.md

    - ![dedicated-instance-vs-host](./assests/images/dedicated-instance-vs-host.png)

    - **Capacity Reservations** – reserve capacity in a specific AZ for any duration

      - Reserve On-Demand instances capacity in a specific AZ for any duration
      - You always have access to EC2 capacity when you need it
      - No time commitment (create/cancel anytime), no billing discounts
      - Combine with Regional Reserved Instances and Savings Plans to benefit from billing discounts
      - You’re charged at On-Demand rate whether you run instances or not
      - Suitable for short-term, uninterrupted workloads that needs to be in a specific AZ

+   - **EC2 Spot Instance Requests**

+     - Can get a discount of up to 90% compared to On-demand
+     - Define **max spot price** and get the instance while **current spot price** < **max**
+       - If the current spot price > your max price you can choose to stop or terminate your instance with a 2 minutes grace period.
+     - Used for batch jobs, data analysis, or workloads that are resilient to failures.
+     - Not great for critical jobs or databases

+   - **Spot Fleets**
+     - Spot Fleets = set of Spot Instances + (optional) On-Demand Instances
+     - The Spot Fleet will try to meet the target capacity with price constraints
+     - Strategies to allocate Spot Instances:
+       - lowestPrice: from the pool with the lowest price (cost optimization, short workload)
+       - diversified: distributed across all pools (great for availability, long workloads)
+       - capacityOptimized: pool with the optimal capacity for the number of instances
+       - priceCapacityOptimized (recommended): pools with highest capacity available, then select the pool with the lowest price (best choice for most workloads)
+     - Spot Fleets allow us to automatically request Spot Instances with the lowest price

 ## Amazon EC2 – Associate